kornelski/vpsearch/README.md

         let dx = self.x - other.x;
         let dy = self.y - other.y;

-        // sqrt is required!
-The algorithm can't work with squared distances.
+        // You MUST use sqrt here!
+The algorithm will give wrong results for squared distances.
         (dx*dx + dy*dy).sqrt()
     }
 }